bc913/opengl_notes/doc/Introduction.md

 ## Objects
 OpenGL object is an abstraction to hold some state.
 That's all.
 It has the following features:
-- When the objects are bound a context, the state they contain is mapped into the context's state.
+- When the objects are bound to a context, the state they contain is mapped into the context's state.
 - If it is not bound, the contained state is NOT mapped into the context.
 - The changes made to the context's state will be reflected to the corresponding object's state.
 - Functions that act on the context' state will use the corresponding object's state.

-OpenGL objects in detail are explained [here](Objects.md).
+OpenGL objects are explained [here](Objects.md) in detail.

 ## Shaders
 Certain stages of the rendering pipeline is programmable and they are called `Shader Stage`.
 The programs that are executed by those stages are called `Shader`.
 Shaders are writtern in `OpenGL Shading Language`.